efrecon/unforge/README.md

   can be made to the files, meaning good when taking "in" a project as a dependency.
 + Implement a github action on top.
++ Add a local cache (XDG aware) so as to keep tarballs and be able to revert from them.
+Add a "local" conduit in addition to the download_ functions to use the local tarballs.
+Make sure cache files are unique (per forge, per repo, pre ref).
++ Add a git mode.
+When inside a git directory, create a .ungit file with known projects added at the root of the git tree.
+When run again, with a different ref, the existing "installation" will be changed.
+Also add an upgrade mode to bring installations in par, e.g. when pointing to main branch?